Tucznawa: Curiosities

 The Trzebyczka river flows through Tucznawa.
-Water in this small stream appears only after a strong rain and during melt in spring.
-However the underground water streams cause undermining of the main street which is a significant problem of the district.
+Water in this small stream appears only after a heavy rain and during melt in spring.
+However, the underground water streams cause undermining of the main street which is a significant problem of the district.

 The theatrical and film actor Czesław Przybyła had been born and was buried in Tucznawa.

-Contemporary Królewska Street (Royal Street) was a section of old “bishop road” connecting Siewierz to Sławków and Cracow.
+Contemporary Królewska Street (Royal Street) was a section of old “bishop road” connecting Siewierz to Sławków and Kraków.

 The relics of Saint Faustyna Kowalska are stored in the church of Tucznawa.

 Sport

 Tucznawa has its own football club, named UKS Zagłębiak Tucznawa.
 Currently it plays in B-class (sub-area of Sosnowiec).
 The club plays its matches at the local stadium.